 Domenico Dargenio's career is characterised by step after another towards a broader business outlook.
 Armed with two masters degrees in engineering, he first joined Wärtsilä to work in Project Management and Supply Chain Planning in Trieste, Italy.
 Next, he took on a global role in volume planning, after which he was given responsibility within LEAN excellence.
-Today, he is based in Helsinki and is responsible for Operational Excellence at Wärtsilä.
+Today, he is based in Helsinki and is responsible for Digital transformation at Wärtsilä.

 “During my career I tried to constantly expand my perspective.
 My current job is stimulating: one day I might be supporting our business plan renewal and the next envisioning how to improve our market position.
 It is fast-paced, and one of the best aspect of my job is that I am asked to genuinely challenge the status quo and think outside the box,” Dargenio says.
 He decided to pursue an EMBA around the same time as he started his current job.
 Dargenio confirms that in his books, Aalto EE was the only real alternative for someone aspiring to obtain an EMBA in Finland.

 “I felt it was time I continue developing myself.
 I wanted to expand my theoretical proficiency in business and grow both personally and professionally.
 Aalto Executive MBA program is very clearly structured, the professors are excellent, Aalto EE has triple accreditation – and I had heard highly positive feedback from people who had an EMBA from Aalto EE.
 For me, Aalto EE was a clear choice,” Dargenio emphasises.

 The key benefit Dargenio describes having received from the EMBA is the enhanced holistic perspective with which he now approaches his work.

 The program opens your eyes to see the complete picture – essentially, the EMBA connected the dots.”